How to Become an AI Engineer in 2026

 Key responsibilities:

-• Set the technical vision across the organization
+• Set the AI architecture and strategy across the organization

 Skills needed: